Gr33nCamper/Paul-s-Website/YRS/2024/WNT/FE.md

 Sebastian actually a real one for giving all those rides in the rain.
 I think he was quite entertained by PvZ yesterday.

 Now it's time to get going on Chem 168 and M184 Hw.

+I keep failing when I try to fight the German army inside me.
+But I must pick myself up again, repent, and try again.

+Might need a decaf coffee at this rate.
+So much on my plate rn.